Joeyonng/react-jupyter-notebook/README.md

 ### Features
 * [X] Have nearly identical looking to original JupyterLab interface.
-* [X] Can render codes, images, outputs, markdown(equations) and HTML in the notebook flawlessly.
+* [X] Can render codes, images, outputs, markdown(equations) and HTML in the notebook.
 * [X] Enable resizing the height of the scrolled output.
 * [X] Can change the alignment of the media outputs.